ZER-0-NE/locsum/README.md

 Implemented a function `create_faiss_index` in `src/rag_core.py` that takes a list of documents and the initialized embedding model to create a FAISS vector store.
 FAISS (Facebook AI Similarity Search) is used for efficient similarity search of vector embeddings, enabling fast retrieval of relevant documents based on query embeddings.

+### FAISS Index Persistence

+Added functions `save_faiss_index` and `load_faiss_index` in `src/rag_core.py` to handle the persistence of the FAISS index to disk.
+This allows the application to save the generated index and load it later, avoiding the need to re-embed all documents on every restart.
+This significantly improves startup time and efficiency for repeated use.

 ## Running Tests

 To run the unit tests for the FastAPI application and RAG core, ensure your virtual environment is activated and run: